Dynatrace/obslab-log-problem-detection/docs/introduce-change.md

 ## Inform Dynatrace

 First, inform Dynatrace that a change is about to occur.
-Namely, you are going to change the `cartServiceFailure` feature flag from `off` to `on`.
+Namely, you are going to make a change to the `my-otel-demo-cartservice` service by changing the `cartServiceFailure` feature flag from `off` to `on`.

 Tell Dynatrace about the upcoming change by sending an event (note: This event does **not** actually make the change; you need to do this).

-A wrapper script to help you with this.

 Run the following:

 ```
-./runtimeChange.sh cartservice cartServiceFailure on
+./runtimeChange.sh my-otel-demo-cartservice cartServiceFailure on
 ```

-Refresh the `cartservice` page and near the bottom you should see the configuration change event.
+Refresh the `my-otel-demo-cartservice` page and near the bottom you should see the configuration change event.

 ![configuration changed event](images/configuration-change-event.png)